 FACT #5 - Wake games were a key feature of the ritual overseen by the Borekeen

 Alcohol and games were indeed a fundamental part of wakes.
 The “Merry Wake” was an occasion to celebrate the life of the deceased, while reasserting communal ties by gathering around the bereaved family.
 It was an organized protest against death, a party in honour of the continuity of life.
 As such, there were no prohibitions that could stop it.
 Not even by the all-powerful Irish Roman Catholic Church.
-The National Folklore Collection give rare accounts of direct personal memories of wake games taking place from 1930's onwards.
+The National Folklore Collection gives rare accounts of direct personal memories of wake games taking place from the 1930s onwards.